colinchong/colinchong.github.io/README.md

 To run `index.html`, navigate your browser to [http://colinchong.github.io](http://colinchong.github.io).

 From this page, use the last link for Cam's Pizzeria to view `pizza.html`.

+#### Running the project locally
+Optionally, to run this project locally, navigate to the [GitHub repo](https://github.com/colinchong/colinchong.github.io).

+From here, you can clone the repository with your choice of GitHub client or download the zip.

+Once downloaded to your local machine, open `index.html` in your browser.